-- Identify potential impacts on ecotourism, if any, of the proposed infrastructure per alternative route to be assessed and substations to be upgraded; - Identify mitigation measures of the proposed infrastructure on the ecotourism industry; and - Overall specialist opinion.

-1.3 Study Area
+- Identify potential impacts on ecotourism, if any, of the proposed infrastructure per alternative to be assessed and substations to be upgraded; Identify mitigation measures of the proposed infrastructure on the ecotourism industry; and Overall specialist opinion. - 1.3 Study Area

-The study area includes the entire area covered by the line alignment and the substation sites.
-The site located approximately 4km north-east from Rustenburg in the Bojanala Region of the North West Province.
+The study area includes the entire area covered by the corridors and the substation sites.
+The site located approximately 14km north-east from Rustenburg in the Bojanala Region of the North West Province.
 See the below figure.